igingu/future-build-token/README.md

 # Features to think about:
 ---
 ### Staking
+- Staking contracts have an owner, a token to be staked and a token to be rewarded in.
+- Start and end at a particular time
+- Can be frozen by owner
+- Discrete staking contract
+- Dynamic staking contract
 ### DAO
 ### Using users' staked FutureBuildToken to provide liquidy in LP
 ### Flash loans